 But this is not the most crucial factor.
 The most dangerous risk for CFD traders short selling is a short squeeze.
 This describe a manic scramble to buy back shares previous shorted.
 The catalyst could be better-than-expected results, a takeover approach, or a new product discovery.
 Suddenly, every short seller rush to cover their short positions by buying back the shares they previously shorted.
 When everyone buys a stock, it creates an immense upward pressure on prices which hurt short sellers even more.

-One recent example is Tesla (TSLA), which was heavily shorted in 2018-’19.
+One example is Tesla (TSLA), which was heavily shorted in 2018-’19.
 But when its financial position was not as dire as predicted, Tesla began to surge – and prompted a massive wave of short covering.
 The spike to near $1,000 indicates this panic buying.
 Once this wave passes, prices collapsed back to $400.
 That’s why naked short selling is often limited to experienced and sophisticated investors with deep pockets.

 Benefits of short selling

 - There are plenty of opportunities for short sellers in the UK.
 During a relatively steady year (2019), there are many blue-chip FTSE stocks that plummeted in value.
 For example, Centrica (CNA), Fresnillo (FRES), Glencore (GLEN) all drop by double digits (see below).
-This create opportunities for short sellers.
+This created opportunities for short sellers.